ACD:

 TANDEM TRUNKING:

-switching points which are required or permitted (usually on a controlled
+immediate switching points which are required or permitted (usually

-dial pulse) basis before reaching the final destination (called party).
+on a controlled dial pulse) basis before reaching the final

 TARIFF:

-regulatory commission which lists the communication services offered by
+utility regulatory commission which lists the communication services

-phone and involving special equipment at the PSAP which allows an emergency
+caller's phone and involving special equipment at the PSAP which

 TELECOMMUNICATOR: